isomerpages/nlb-biblioasia/articles-archive/issues/_posts/2017-10-01-post-biblioasia-oct-dec-2017.md

 layout: post
 title: BiblioAsia Oct-Dec 2017
 date: 2020-01-01T00:00:00.000Z
-breadcrumb: "Oct-Dec 2017"
+breadcrumb: Oct-Dec 2017
 permalink: /vol-13/issue-3/oct-dec-2017/
 ---
+Making their mark in black and white, the Chettiars of Market Street and the contribution of the Scots in Singapore are some of the highlights of this issue.

 <img src="/images/Vol-13-issue-3/vol13_iss3.JPG">

-Making their mark in black and white, the Chettiars of Market Street and the contribution of the Scots in Singapore are some of the highlights of this issue.

 **Director’s Note**